gargsaar/singlepage_website_ni/_posts/2019-09-04-i-am-glad-you-called.markdown

 In a cute voice she said, "Papa, happy birthday."

-In crying voice he replied, "Happy birthday to you too, Samira."
+Chocked, he replied, "Happy birthday to you too, Samira."

 Tina took the phone back in a flash and said, "Rahul, it's getting dark here, we need to go."